Lesmahagow

-Lesmahagow (/lɛzməˈheɪɡoʊ/ LEZ-ma-HAY-go; Lismahagie or Lesmahagae; Lios MoChuda) is a small town in the historic county of Lanarkshire on the edge of moorland, near Lanark in the central belt of Scotland.
+Lesmahagow (/lɛzməˈheɪɡoʊ/ LEZ-ma-HAY-go; Lismahagie or Lesmahagae; Lios MoChuda) is a town in South Lanarkshire, Scotland, on the edge of moorland near Lanark.
+It is also known as Abbey Green or the Gow.
+The town lies in the historic county of Lanarkshire.

 Lesmahagow was also a civil parish.
 It lies west of the M74, and southeast of Kirkmuirhill.
-It is also known as Abbey Green or the Gow.

 Etymology

 The name means "Enclosure (meaning a walled area, like a monastery or fort) of St Machutus".
 The saint was born in Wales and may originally have been known as "Mahagw" prior to emigrating to Brittany where he became known by the Latinised form of the name and also as "St Malo".
-It is also possible that the first syllable may mean "garden" rather than "monastery", although Mac an Tailleir (2003) believes the former was altered from the latter in Gaelic.
+It is also possible that the first syllable may mean "garden" rather than "monastery", although Mac an Tailleir believes the former was altered from the latter in Gaelic.